 WTC Health Registry Surveys Impact of Hurricane Sandy on Enrollees

-The World Trade Center Health Registry is surveying the impact of Hurricane Sandy, a second major disaster, on the physical and mental health of Registry enrollees.
-The survey was sent in April to approximately 4,500 enrollees who lived in flood zones and to an equal number of enrollees who didn’t.
+The WTC Health Registry is studying the impact of Hurricane Sandy, a second major disaster, on the physical and mental health of Registry enrollees.
+A survey was sent in April to approximately 4,500 enrollees who lived in flood zones and to an equal number of enrollees who didn’t.

-The new survey, begun less than 6 months after the hurricane, will enable the Registry to assess changes in posttraumatic stress symptoms among both groups since PTSD was last measured in 2011-2012.
-It includes questions about preparedness, exposures and experiences both during and after the storm such as evacuation, displacement and property loss, and psychological resilience.
+Begun less than 6 months after the hurricane, the survey will enable the Registry to assess changes in posttraumatic stress symptoms among both groups since PTSD was last measured in 2011-2012.
+Data collection ended November 8, 2013.
+More than 50% of enrollees who were surveyed responded.

 The WTC Health Registry has compiled a list of resources for enrollees affected by Hurricane Sandy.
 Also, visit the Health Department’s Hurricane Sandy portal.

 Help Put a Human Face on the WTC Health Registry

 Media occasionally ask to interview enrollees of the WTC Health Registry about Registry surveys or findings.
 Because these interviews help people better understand the health effects of 9/11 and Registry activities, the Registry is recruiting volunteers for this purpose.
 If you are interested in participating, please read, sign and return the Media Interview List Disclosure and Consent Form (PDF) to the address provided.